hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 Terraform loads all files ending in `.tf` or `.tf.json` in the working directory.

-Inside of the `tutorial` directory you will find a file named `main.tf`.
+Inside of the `tutorial` directory you will find a file named <walkthrough-editor-open-file filePath="terraform-getting-started-gcp-cloud-shell/tutorial/main.tf">main.tf</walkthrough-editor-open-file>.

-<walkthrough-editor-open-file filePath="terraform-getting-started-gcp-cloud-shell/tutorial/main.tf">main.tf</walkthrough-editor-open-file>

 Open `main.tf` in the Cloud Shell editor, and paste in the configuration below.